abhishek72340/React-Dummy-App/README.md

 <h2>Further I'll add some unique features</h2>
 <h3>And still I am working on it</h3>
 <h3>
-you can access to anything by searching  in search bar</h3>
+you can access to anything by searching  through search bar</h3>